“Zadar has the most beautiful sunset in the world……… applauded at every evening”

 By bus

 You can look up bus timetables to and from Zadar on the Zadar Bus Terminal website.
-You will find routes from and to all the major towns, cities, and places in Croatia, such as Zagreb, Split, Dubrovnik, Rijeka, Sibenik, and elsewhere.
+Routes are available from and to all the major towns, cities, and places in Croatia, such as Zagreb, Split, Dubrovnik, Rijeka, Sibenik, and elsewhere.

 By ferry from Italy or within Croatia